 After working a summer at a mountain lodge in New Hampshire and getting burned out, I wasn't able to finish the 131 in my original timeframe, which was frustrating but ultimately not too big of an issue, as I have every intention of returning to the east one of these days to finish up loose ends there and in the Southern Appalachians.
 I had a clear plan of what I wanted to do next: I wanted to spend a few months in New Mexico and Texas climbing as many P2ks as I could, and then using any extra time I had to knock out ultras in Arizona, Nevada, and California.
 I was primed: I had spent nearly a year working and saving up money to do this as part of a larger move out west where I planned to put down roots in the PNW.
 It was with this excitement that I started my roadtrip out west, which saw me climbing eight state high points along with numerous other state prominence and isolation points.
 Finally, I got to Santa Fe and was stoked to get the list started

 However, fate had another plan for me.
 Right before I started the roadtrip I came down with a sickness that forced me to hang around Vermont for longer than I had originally anticipated.
 Some of my symptoms got better roadtripping, others worse, and by the time I got to Santa Fe, I knew I needed to give myself at least a few days of rest before starting up any major peaks.
 However, that's exactly when my symptoms took a turn for the worse.
-I started getting a cough that made it impossible to breathe for sometimes 10 seconds at a time, which was frightening as well as debilitating.
-It's unclear if this cough was acute bronchitis or some other long-term symptom, but in the week I spend in Santa Fe seeking whatever medical care I could, it became obvious what was going on: Long Covid.
-Somehow fate had conspired to place me at my sickest not only at the time that I wanted to push myself the hardest, but at the time where I had the least capacity to rest and recover, as being in a van in New Mexico in August is no way to relax.
+I didn't know it at the time, but I had gotten a back-to-back pair of Covid infections which had left me with an undiagnosed and untreated asthma that was giving me near-daily asthma attacks - along with other more mellow long covid symptoms.
+Somehow I found myself at my sickest not only at the time that I wanted to push myself the hardest, but at the time where I had the least capacity to rest and recover, as being in a van in New Mexico in August is no way to relax.
 I was heartbroken that I couldn't climb the peaks I had originally intended to.
 And the worst part?
 I couldn't even cry about it because my throat would close up any time I tried to shed tears.
 I couldn't even cry about it

 However, it should be obvious even through a cursory glance at my website that I'm not one to back down from a challenge, and that I'm willing to push myself hard even when my body isn't at one-hundred percent.
 Hiking in the southwest was simply too hot for me with where my body was, and my partner was moving to Northern Idaho for the fall, so I decided to roadtrip up towards there and climb whatever peaks I could along the way.
 It started with driving/biking up a few peaks in the southwest before pushing myself up the tallest mountain I had ever climbed: Delano in Utah.
 Somehow, I managed to slog up the steep trail, stopping every 20 feet to cough my guts out.
 I made it up, and then made it down.
 Curiously, my cough didn't get any better or worse the more I hiked, but the chronic fatigue and the wanting to be close to a road in case my health went south limited me to shorter hikes - but I *could* still hike.
 I tried to climb a few peaks in the Great Basin, but some unexpected logistical issues with my van made the going-into-super-remote-areas-in-the-desert thing not the best idea.
 So I ended up in the Blue Mountains of Oregon, where I was able to bike and hike up another four P2ks.
 Similarly, I was able to knock out another four on the drive up toward Moscow Idaho, where I was able to meet up with my partner toward the end of the month